What's next for O.J. Simpson?

 The "Juice" was convicted on charges including kidnapping, armed robbery and assault with a deadly weapon.

-The former college and pro football star said at his sentencing that he was trying to reclaim family heirlooms and other personal items that had been stolen from him, and claimed that he was unaware his associates were carrying guns.
+The former college and pro football star said at his sentencing that he was trying to reclaim family heirlooms and other personal items that had been stolen from him, and claimed he was unaware his associates were carrying guns.

 What skills has Simpson gained behind bars?